Slav-XpXz/Slav-Birus/README.md

 ### Purpose

-this for anyway is not for destructive purposes and shit please we aware.
+this for anyway is not for destructive purposes and shit please be aware.

 ---